rschumi0/ExAIS/testcasegenerator/README.md

 # Getting Started
-To start, we would recommend to use Eclipse (or oder Java Editors) to open the project to build it from source.
+To start, we would recommend to use Eclipse (or other Java editors), or Maven to build the project from source.
 The tests can simply be executed by running the main file without arguments.
 Per default the generator will produce AI models with various layers and execute them both with the Prolog semantics and as a TensorFlow Python script.
+Additionally, existing JSON models can be loaded and executed as test case, or a precondition check can be performed with the loaded models to identify invalid or problematic components.
+The JSON model format that is supported by this tool is based on a standard that was introduced by [Socrates](https://github.com/longph1989/Socrates/).